 In order to decide an effective and appropriate disposition for aiding the rehabilitation of a juvenile who has committed a delinquent act, it is necessary to extensively investigate matters including the juvenile's character, upbringing and surrounding environment, and by clarifying the reason why the juvenile committed the act, examine how he/she can desist from delinquency.
-To this end, a family court probation officer interviews the juvenile and his/her custodians, and carries out investigation using various approaches including psychological tests and home visits.
+A family court investigating officer interviews the juvenile and his/her parent or custodian, carries out an investigation through various means, including a psychological test or home visitation, and reports the results to the judge with his/her opinion.

 The results of the investigation serve as important materials when the judge makes adjudication.